A Time Capsule of the 2010s

 Jordan Peele’s 2017 directorial debut was one of those rare cinematic experiences that married the pure thrills of a popcorn movie with the artistic deliberateness of a prestige film.
 My first time seeing Get Out was one of the most electric times I’d spent in a theater.
 Where some movies cause the world around you to dissolve, Get Out had the effect of making you more keenly aware of exactly who was sitting around you.
 It felt at once like an old parable and like a terrifying news article.
 It spoke fiercely—and hilariously—about living as a black American in a country that often mistakes colorblindness for racial justice.
 It turned the clinical-sounding notion of “microaggressions” into a narrative and comedic weapon.
 Get Out is auteurship at its finest; every frame and line of dialogue served a purpose in Peele’s story.
 The film invented the trenchant notion of “the Sunken Place,” turned Peele and the actor Daniel Kaluuya into stars, made a bold statement about cereal-eating habits, was the rare horror film to be nominated for a Best Picture Oscar, and became a meme used to make fun of white people’s virtue signaling.

 If you had told me in 2011 that in a few years I’d be writing about one of my favorite TV shows for The Atlantic, I would’ve told you to get out of my face with your lies.
-If you had told me in 2014 that, two years later, I’d quit watching The Walking Dead entirely, I would’ve pretended not to hear you.
+If you had told me in 2014 that two years later I’d quit watching The Walking Dead entirely, I would’ve pretended not to hear you.
 Yet this is precisely what happened to me and millions of other fans of the show, which has lumbered through new seasons as soullessly as its eponymous ghouls.
-Once upon a time, The Walking Dead held that coveted water-cooler-TV status; it was that dying breed of show that you tuned in to watch the moment it aired and analyzed with everyone the next day.
+Once upon a time, The Walking Dead held that coveted watercooler-TV status; it was that dying breed of show that you tuned in to watch the moment it aired and analyzed with everyone the next day.
 The problem, though, was the fact that AMC’s erstwhile ratings juggernaut couldn’t die.
-Its existence as a beloved piece of intellectual property guaranteed the show’s renewal every year, despite the ever-more-pronounced sadism and flaccid storylines.
-The Walking Dead is, today, just another fatigued franchise whose artistic stewards speak exclusively in the language of spinoffs and sequels.
-None of its zombified peers, though, boasts a title quite as apt.
+Its existence as a beloved piece of intellectual property guaranteed the show’s renewal every year, despite the ever more pronounced sadism and flaccid story lines.
+The Walking Dead is, today, just another fatigued franchise whose artistic stewards speak exclusively in the language of spin-offs and sequels.
+None of its zombified peers, though, bears a title quite as apt.

 Sophie Gilbert, staff writer

 There are guilty pleasures, and then there are pleasures so distinct and sharp that they leave you feeling slightly differently about the world and everyone in it.
 For me, the latter is defined by Elena Ferrante’s four-book series about the friendship between Elena Greco and Raffaella Cerullo—the sullen, introspective Lenù and the ferocious, fearless Lila, respectively.
-An antidote to the sugar-and-spice narrative that tends to stick to stories about little girls, the Neapolitan novels express some of the innate savagery of female friendship, the intensity of feeling and the swiftness with which obsessive love can become loathing.
+An antidote to the sugar-and-spice narrative that tends to stick to stories about little girls, the Neapolitan novels express some of the innate savagery of female friendship, the intensity of feeling, and the swiftness with which obsessive love can become loathing.
 But even more, I loved the world Ferrante captures, with its anticipatory promise and inevitable violence.

 Emoji

-If I had to summarize this decade in three emoji, I’d go with :laughcry:, :swearface:, and :poop:.
-While the tiny ideograms have been standard on Japanese cellphones since the late ’90s, it was only in 2011 that Apple added them to iOS5 in 2011, unleashing a whole new world of communication.
+If I had to summarize this decade in three emoji, I’d go with , , and .
+While the tiny ideograms have been standard on Japanese cellphones since the late ’90s, it was only in 2011 that Apple added them to iOS 5, unleashing a whole new world of communication.
 Inevitably, some naysayers grumble that emoji undermine language, letting users rely on prefabricated emotional expressions rather than grasping for exact words.
-Instead, they’ve given us a whole new language entirely, one in which you can instantaneously find common ground with another person with just a single :nauseousface: or :skull: or :fire:.
+Instead, they’ve given us a whole new language entirely, one in which you can instantaneously find common ground with another person with just a single or or .

 The cancellation of The OA

 When The OA appeared out of nowhere on Netflix late in 2016, it felt like a harbinger of something magical.
-Brit Marling and Zal Batmanglij’s dimension-hopping mystery did things that had never been done on TV before, like dropping the opening credits 40 minutes into the first episode and wildly varying the length of different installments depending on the story each had to tell.
+Brit Marling and Zal Batmanglij’s dimension-hopping mystery did things that had never been done on TV before, such as dropping the opening credits 40 minutes into the first episode and wildly varying the length of different installments depending on the story each had to tell.
 The OA felt like a disruption of the TV status quo and the sign of a new era in the medium, even as the core of the series was as humane and sincere as anything I’ve seen since.
-But its cancellation this year seems to signal something else: That Netflix’s creative ambitions have been subsumed by its desire to broadly appeal to as many viewers as it can.
-It’s hard not to feel more than one transcendent show has been sacrificed in the process.
+But its cancellation this year seemed to signal something else: that Netflix’s creative ambitions have been subsumed by its desire to broadly appeal to as many viewers as it can.
+It’s hard not to feel like more than one transcendent show has been sacrificed in the process.

 Rosa Inocencio Smith, assistant editor